shetty-niranjan/User.WebAPI/README.md

 1. Update the database connection string appSettings.Json
 2. Update the log path in appSettings.Json
 3. Entity framework Migration commands to be ran using the below commands, update the db and schema Package Console dotnet tool install --global dotnet-ef --version 6.*
-   You can invoke the tool using the following command: dotnet-ef

 4. check if the command is working dotnet ef